UniversalDependencies/docs/_hy/feat/PronType.md

 ### <a name="Rel">`Rel`</a>: relative pronoun or determiner or adverb

+All pronouns and determiners that mark the beginning of a [relative clause](acl-relcl) have this feature.
-Note that this class heavily overlaps with interrogatives, yet there are pronouns that are only relative.
+Note that this class overlaps with interrogatives.
+There are no pronouns that are only relative.

 ### <a name="Rcp">`Rcp`</a>: reciprocal pronoun